royyandzakiy/aquifera-waterbox/README.md

 The official firmware for Aquifera Waterbox.
 Made to count the debit of water flow from Aquifera watersystems, then send the data through an ESP32 as internet gateway.

+Arduino Nano using AICHI flow sensor connected to an ESP32 through UART.

 In this version, currently uses a ESP32 connected through UART on Pin RX 6, Pin TX 5.
 The ESP32 runs the [esp32-mqtt-wifi](https://github.com/royyandzakiy/esp32-mqtt-wifi).

 ## How To: